 To perform a scan, visit the site > click on port scanners > tap on Game ports.
 Using these ports during gaming but they show a REJECTED status indicates that your ISP is throttling the internet connection.

 Wehe is a fantastic tool developed by Northeastern University.
 Android and iOS users can check whether their ISPs are throttling the connection on popular streaming services like Netflix, YouTube, and Spotify.
 To perform a test, you first need to download and install the Wehe app from the Google or Apple Store and then follow the steps below:

 - Launch the app and accept the terms of service.

 - Select Run Tests.

 - Choose the apps by using the toggle button on which you want to run a test.

-- Click on the Run Test option and wait for a few minutes till it analyzes the speed.
+- Click on the Run Test option and wait a few minutes until it analyzes the speed.